bardibardi/pg_space_cadet/README.md

 ## Requirements

-Most likey any recent version of 1.9 ruby works.
+Most likely any recent version of 1.9 ruby works.

 Most likely any version of the pg gem that understands setval for sequences and uuid\_generate\_v4 (after create extension "uuid-ossp") works.